Aaditya-Prasad/universal_manipulation_interface/tidybot2/README.md

 - arm_demo_start_pos [T, 6] (3 dims for arm_pos, 3 dims for arm_rot_axis_angle, also T can just be the same 6 values copied T times)
 - action [T, 10] (3 base, 3 arm, 3 aa arm, 1 gripper): will be converted to [T, 13] for policy fitting since aa -> 6d

+input to the policy has 19 low_dim shape and 2 images, see example.ipynb

 ### TODOs:
 - Val loss is commented out in the workspace code, unsure why